Unidata/science-gateway/openstack/readme.md

 ## Install Docker (Do This Once)

-[Install Docker](../vm-init-readme.md) in your computing environment because we will be interacting with the OpenStack Jetstream API via Docker.
+Install Docker via the `rocky-init.sh` script because we will be interacting with the OpenStack Jetstream API via Docker.
 This step should make our lives easier.

 <a id="h-968FA51C"></a>